James Hudson Taylor IV Inspires Asian Christians to Exert Significance, Drawing from Daniel's Example

 The pastor mentioned William Carey, an Indian missionary in 1793, who, faced with a church saturated with radical Calvinistic predestination, persisted in India for forty years with a kingdom-focused vision.

-Pastor Jamie added that Daniel was serving with a servant's mindset: In Daniel's story, it was evident four times over that he served as a servant.
+Pastor Taylor added that Daniel was serving with a servant's mindset: In Daniel's story, it was evident four times over that he served as a servant.
 He emphasized the need in this era to return to being servants of God and learn to serve others.

-Jamie applied to the Rev. Hudson Taylor-founded China Inland Mission three times after earning his seminary degree in 1987 before receiving a response.
+Taylor applied to the Rev. Hudson Taylor-founded China Inland Mission three times after earning his seminary degree in 1987 before receiving a response.
 The leaders told him he needed experience serving in a church.
 He spent three years at a church in Boston, where Rev. Morley S. Lee served as the senior pastor who immigrated to the United States after carrying out campus evangelism in Taiwan for years.

 Lee explained, "I could ask the cleaning staff to do this job.
 But I come here every Tuesday to remind myself that I am here to serve the church.
 Don't assume that I would feel superior for being a senior pastor, but I would like to serve humbly."

-Jamie also stated that Daniel lived a life of integrity.
+Taylor also stated that Daniel lived a life of integrity.
 Daniel faced a significant challenge regarding what he and his three friends should eat and drink.
 They deliberated due to their faith and decided not to partake in the food and drinks provided by the king.
 They believed it might have been offered as sacrifices in temples and considered it unclean.

 He didn’t just worship God on Sunday but integrated his faith into every part of his life, concerning fundamental aspects of what to eat and drink.

 Daniel had the attribute of integrity.
-Jamie said, "I'm concerned that the church is losing its influence, and one reason is our lack of integrity.
+Taylor said, "I'm concerned that the church is losing its influence, and one reason is our lack of integrity.
 We're good at speaking, including myself, but do we live with integrity?"

-Fourth, Jamie encouraged attendees to imitate the purity of Daniel, who resolved not to defile himself with the king's food and wine and sought permission from the chief official not to defile himself.
+Fourth, Taylor encouraged attendees to imitate the purity of Daniel, who resolved not to defile himself with the king's food and wine and sought permission from the chief official not to defile himself.
 He declared that to be influential, Christians should pursue purity and lead lives aspiring not to defile themselves.

 He gave examples of constant reports about clergy succumbing to trials of lust, greed, and power.
 "Save me from this era, just as Daniel resolved not to defile himself," This was his frequent prayer for himself.